openedx/edx-platform/docs/course_authors/source/create_discussion.rst

 In the following example, the Discussion component follows Video and HTML components:

 .. image:: Images/DiscussionComponent_LMS.png
+  :alt: Image of a video component followed by a discussion component

 In the **Discussion** tab at the top of the page, students can find the category and subcategory of the discussion in the left pane.

 .. image:: Images/DiscussionComponent_Forum.png
+ :alt: Image of the discussion page from a student's point of view

 .. _Seed a Discussion Space in Your Course: